onyx-platform/onyx-platform.github.io/_drafts/2016-03-02-Onyx-Straps-In-For-A-Jepsening.md

 way.

-Taking this idea even further, Onyx may be able to create testing functionality that essentially provides Jepsen testing of jobs for free.
-The main issue obstacle here is providing a way to allow plugin projects to be spun up outside of the control of the Jepsen nemesis.
+Taking this idea even further, Onyx may be able to create testing functionality that essentially provides Jepsen testing of end user's jobs for free.
+The main obstacle here is providing a way to allow plugin projects to be spun up outside of the pervue of the Jepsen nemesis.
 As we are currently using docker-in-docker to run our Jepsen tests, this may be easy to provide.
-If we can achieve this in a sane way, this would be something that no other product provides.
+If we are able to achieve this in a sane, and easy to use manner, this would be a feature provided by no other solution that we know of.

 ### To Hear More & Our Pitch